Lyrical Moments | Singapore Wedding Photography

 H. My trusty 8-year old Swiss-made blower

 I. Gary Fong’s flash diffuser.
-Some call it Fongdom, most of my clients call it the tupperware icon biggrin Tools of the Trade inside the Wedding Photographers bag (part 1)
+Some call it Fongdom, most of my clients call it the tupperware 😀

 A. Canon EF 70-200mm f2.8L